rezarajan/sdc-behavioral-cloning/report.md

 ![image5]

-The above image shows the car driving near an edge, where the intial model would sometimes drive off in sharp turns.
+The above image shows the car driving near an edge, where the intial model would sometimes drive off the edge in sharp turns.
 Here, the initial model is drawn towards the posts, causing it to understeer.

 ![image6]